 Chocolate Fudge Crinkles

-To get the crinkled appearance, you simply roll the dough balls in confectioners sugar.
-As the cookies bake, they spread which causes the sugar to crack, revealing the fudgy chocolate cookie underneath.
+Deeply chocolate, crisp and powdery on the outside, and soft and fudgy in the center: if you can imagine what a brownie would taste like in cookie form, this is it.
+To get the crinkled appearance, you simply roll the dough balls in confectioners sugar; as the cookies bake, they spread — which causes the sugar to crack, revealing the fudgy chocolate cookie underneath.

 Chocolate Fudge Crinkles